-The 4:1 zoom ratio tops out at 20x magnification with a 56mm objective bell, 30mm tube.
+The 4:1 zoom ratio tops out at 20x magnification with a 56mm objective lens at the end of a 30mm tube.
 This scope features a laundry list of proprietary and specialized features that can be found of the manufacturer’s website and product sheets.

-If you’re willing to put up with the high cost and difficult learning curve to getting all the features out of the scope, you will enjoy some of the best performance money can buy in the optics industry.
+If you’re willing to put up with the high cost and difficult learning curve of getting the most out of all the features of the scope, you will enjoy some of the best performance money can buy in the optics industry.

 2 Nikon P-308 4-12x40 Riflescope, Matte, BDC 800

-While Nikon makes the widest array of optical equipment of any major manufacturer, they use that expertise and manufacturing industrial optics to bring down the prices on nearly all their products.
+Nikon makes the widest array of optical equipment of any major manufacturer, they use that expertise of manufacturing industrial optics to bring down the prices on nearly all their products.
 For the money, Nikon offers the best optics in the industry.

-This is their P-308 riflescope designed around a 1-inch tube and 40 mm objective bell.
+This is their P-308 riflescope designed around a 1-inch tube and 40mm objective lens.
 The fully multicoated lenses are excellent, and the entire scope is much more lightweight than competing models that offer a full 12x magnification.

 By far the best part of this rifle scope is the intelligently designed BDC reticle.
 The BDC reticle included on the scope is what made Nikon’s optics famous.
 It’s a simple calibrator reticle designed to be used with a .308 rifle out to 800 yards.

-If you are going to hunting with a rifle or doing informal target shooting, this is an excellent scope to get plenty of performance for the money without going overboard on features.
+If you are going to hunt with a rifle or do informal target shooting, this is an excellent scope to get plenty of performance for the money without going overboard on features.
 The scope is well-balanced and cost-effective for just about anybody who will be using the rifle for general shooting or hunting.

 3 UTG 3-9X32 1" BugBuster Scope, AO, RGB Mil-dot, QD Rings

 For people who are looking for the ultimate budget .308 riflescope, this is one of the most proven on the market.
 It is loved because of its low price and high functionality.
-For people who by lower in price rifles like a Ruger American, they don’t necessarily want or need a very high-quality scope.
+For people who buy lower price rifles like the Ruger American, they don’t necessarily want or need a very high-quality scope.

 4 Trijicon ACOG 3.5x35 Riflescopes

 Trijicon has become an iconic optics manufacturer.
-Being one of the main suppliers US military and other NATO forces, there are ACOG product line has become one of the most successful sold products in history.
-When it comes outfitting an AR 10 .308 rifle with an effective and supremely reliable optic, nothing beats an ACOG.
+Being one of the main suppliers of the US military and other NATO forces, their ACOG product line has become one of the most successful tactical optics in history.
+When it comes to outfitting an AR 10 .308 rifle with an effective and supremely reliable optic, nothing beats an ACOG.

-The primary draw the scope is rugged simplicity and bombproof construction.
-This model combines a highly effective BDC reticle along with 3.5x magnification and 35 mm objective bell.
-The fiber-optic and battery backup illumination make sure that shall never be without illumination.
+The primary draw the scope is its rugged simplicity and bombproof construction.
+This model combines a highly effective BDC reticle with 3.5x magnification and 35 mm objective lens.
+The fibre-optic and battery backup illumination make sure that you are never without illumination.

-While this is certainly much heavier than other options on the market, not to mention much more expensive.
-It does combined some the most proven technology in the world with a standardized mount that makes it easy to incorporate on any standard rifle.
+While this is certainly much heavier than other options on the market, not to mention much more expensive, It does combine some of the most proven technology in the world with a standardized mount that makes it easy to incorporate on any standard rifle.

 This optic shines in the 0 to 500 yard range on short and light carbines that need a fast optic for snap shooting.
-You don’t get adjustable retention, and many people find this optic to be lacking in performance for anything other than snapshots or plinking, but for a bombproof go to war optic there’s nothing better.
+Some people find this optic to be lacking in performance for anything other than snapshots or plinking, but for a bombproof go to war optic there’s nothing better.

 5 Nikon M-308 4-16x42mm Riflescope w/ BDC 800 Reticle

-Many of the lineups that Nikon makes are generally good for just about everything.
+Many of the products that Nikon makes are generally good for just about everything.
 There M series of riflescopes are designed to be used in military and law-enforcement applications.
-This makes them great for target shooting a long-range hunting.
+This makes them great for target shooting and long-range hunting.

-This rifle scope, in particular, incorporates a 4-16x magnification range and 42 mm objective bell.
+This rifle scope, in particular, incorporates a 4-16x magnification range and 42mm objective lens.
 Fully multicoated lenses, waterproof, fireproof and shockproof performance make this a reliable optic for shooting.
 What sets this rifle scope apart from other Nikon designs is the incorporation of zero reset target turrets.

-This rifle scope lacks specialized features that make a true long-range and tactical riflescope but does bridge the gap that many shooters to take advantage of between a standard optic and specialized features.
-Consider this rifle scope if you are going to be shooting out between 500 and 800 yards and want a few amenities to make it slightly easier.
+This rifle scope lacks specialized features that make a true long-range and tactical riflescope but does bridge the gap between a standard optic and some of the specialized features offered on more expensive scopes.
+Consider this best scope at around under $500 if you are going to be shooting out between 500 and 800 yards and want a few features to make it slightly easier.

 6 Bushnell AR Optics 4.5-18x40mm Rifle Scope

 This scope is a perfect example of the years of experience the Bushnell has in creating purpose driven optics, put into a single scope.
-Made specifically for AR 15 an AR 10 pattern rifles, or any semi automatic and tactical carbine, this is an exceptional rifle scope for anyone looking to range out with a .308 caliber modern sporting rifle.
-Whether you have a Bushmaster, dpms or Daniel Defense rifle, you can get this scope on there and enjoy the performance upgrade.
+Made specifically for AR 15 an AR 10 pattern rifles, or any semi-automatic tactical carbine, this is an exceptional rifle scope for anyone looking to range out with a .308 calibre modern sporting rifle.
+Whether you have a Bushmaster, DPMS or Daniel Defense rifle, you can get this scope on there and enjoy the performance upgrade.

 7 Leupold VX-2 3-9x40mm Compact Riflescope